sheriff1/sheriff1.github.io/_posts/2019-05-25-professional-development-and-professional-enablement.md

 I got feedback on ways to improve it as well as requests to do this for other sports and individual players.

-The key feedback that validated the project though was that a majority of people appreciated the simplicity of the site compared to other stat sites.
+The key feedback that validated the project, though was that a majority of people appreciated the simplicity of the site compared to other stat sites.
 I think this project works as an enticement piece, to get people interested in the stats before having them have to deal with tables on tables of stats.
-Giving the data a story that is relatable to the user was important here and I think that resonated with most people who looked at it.
+Giving the data a story that is relatable to the user was important here, and I think that resonated with most people who looked at it.

 ### In all...

 It’s always fun to apply your craft to something you think is compelling at any scale.
 I went into this project thinking it’d be fairly easy to get all this data together and make this visualization, but even with that ease in mind, I had some trepidation with getting my hands dirty and even more trepidation after my hands were dirtied and I wanted to share the site.
-All that said, it all ended up going fairly well and I’m glad I was able to exercise my development prowess once again and even learn new things like how to use NodeJS and getting set up with my new favorite code editor VSCode.
+All that said, it all ended up going fairly well, and I’m glad I was able to exercise my development prowess once again and even learn new things like how to use NodeJS and getting set up with my new favorite code editor VSCode.

 Check out the completed version of [NBA Top Five In](https://sheriffjolaoso.com/topfivin) here.